pkill37/movie-search-engine/README.md

 ## Indexes

-`tsvector` columns can be indexed using inverted indices to speed up full text searches.

 In choosing which index type to use, GiST or GIN, consider these performance differences:

 - GIN index lookups are about three times faster than GiST